 All Stars Camp was developed in response to local youth and parent survey results, which show that the middle school transition years are critical in determining at-risk behavior in later adolescence.
 The program is a collaborative effort of the Saratoga Springs City School District, the Saratoga Springs City Police Department, and The Prevention Council.

-If you would like more information about All Stars camp please contact Ceri Boersman at 581-1230 x 3629 or at email@example.com
+If you would like more information about All Stars camp or require financial assistance please contact Ceri Boersman at 581-1230 x 3629 or at email@example.com